 Obtaining ISO 27001 empowers you to create and implement the best ISMS for your company.
 Adapt, adopt and grow at the scale that's perfect for you.

 Get Your Management's Approval

-One of the key differences of the ISO 27001 standard compared to most other security standards is that you’ll struggle with and potentially fail certification if your management is not working with you.
+One of the key differences of the ISO 27001 standard compared to most other security standards is that it requires management's involvement and full support for a successful implementation.

-Adopting an ISMS isn’t an IT decision, it’s a business strategy decision.
+Adopting an ISMS is more than an IT decision — it's a business strategy decision.
 The process must cover every department and must work within all of your departments.
-An ISMS must be deployed across your entire organisation and that means you’ll have to address threats and risks that could start with any department.
+An ISMS must be deployed across your entire organization, and that means you'll have to address threats and risks that could start with any department.

 ISO 27001 was created to provide you with a platform-neutral, technology-neutral approach to security risks.
 You'll learn to address concerns individually as well as part of larger risk management policies and have a guide to creating your safety procedures.

 The simplest way to view the entire process is by looking at its core values — a six-part planning assessment and procedure.
 Approach it from a top-down perspective and you'll find success when you:

 - Define a security policy for your technology/platform/device/company.

 - Perform risk assessments based on your results from 1 and 2.